Maltby, Washington

 Maltby is a census-designated place (CDP) in Snohomish County, Washington.
-The population was 10,830 at the 2010 census.
+The population was 11,277 at the 2020 census.

 History

-Maltby was first settled in 1887, and named for real estate dealer Robert Maltby.
+Maltby was first settled in 1887 after the arrival of the Seattle, Lake Shore and Eastern Railway, which was built between Seattle and the Canadian border.
+A work camp at the top of a hill in the area was originally named Earl; it later became known as Yew.
+Real estate developer Robert Maltby purchased land in the area in 1890 and subdivided it into lots for sale; the local post office was renamed to Maltby in 1893.
+A sawmill was constructed in the settlement and operated until the early 20th century.

+Several proposals to incorporate Maltby as a city were submitted in the 1990s and 2000s amid concerns about residential development in the rural area.
+A 2005 proposal encompassed an area of 42 sqmi—far larger than any city in Snohomish County—with a population of 25,000.

 Geography

 Maltby is located north of Woodinville and south of Snohomish, at the intersection of State Route 522 and State Route 524.
 It uses Snohomish and Woodinville addresses and is served by city services from Monroe.

 According to the United States Census Bureau, the CDP has a total area of 16.8 square miles (43.6 km2), of which, 16.8 square miles (43.4 km2) of it is land and 0.1 square miles (0.2 km2) of it (0.36%) is water.